TJK-15/Group-Project/README.md

 ## Extract, Transform, Load (ETL) Module
 The ETL module gathers image data from Flickr and Mapillary and also defines a function to reverse geocode spatial coordinates.
 It then saves the image and associated data into the database.
 ![image](https://github.com/user-attachments/assets/3fc5d77d-f734-425f-b917-97393c97e0fb)

-Firstly, the fetch_photos function grabs pictures from both Flickr and Mapillary.
-Firstly, we define settings for API calls for both repositories.
+Firstly, we use the fetch_photos function grabs pictures from both Flickr and Mapillary.
+Settings are defined for API calls for both repositories.
 Currently, we have defined a bounding box over Porto, Portugal for image extraction with a limit of two photos to extract.
 These settings can be changed but may dramatically increase processing times for images.
 ![image](https://github.com/user-attachments/assets/643c8fc8-fe8d-4bbf-bbc6-b76a5a8406f3)

 The API calls are then sent in a 'get' call and their data parsed through.
 For each image, we take the geographic information and owner information.
 To get more information about the set of coordinates from the images, we reverse geocode them using the reverse_geocode function.
 This function has a 1 second timer per image to avoid overloading Nominatim, which also slows the image processing time significantly.
 Photos are then saved into the database via the save_photos_to_db function using SQLAlchemy.

 ## API Endpoints